cecton/blog/content/posts/rust-and-arduino-part2.md

 [`ping_slave`](https://rahix.github.io/avr-hal/atmega32u4_hal/i2c/struct.I2c.html#method.ping_slave)
 which returns a boolean if the slave answers to the ping.
 You will need the address of the device which you can find somewhere in the documentation of the screen.
-For the one we have chosen, this address is `0111100`.
+For the one we have chosen, this address is `0b0111100` (binary).
 All the units of this screen share the same address, it is not unique.

 ```rust
 #![no_std]